yokken0907/socio-traffic-thermodynamics/README.md

 `docs/citation_metadata/CITATION_DRAFT_pre_doi.cff`

 After Zenodo DOI assignment, DOI metadata should be added to README, manuscript metadata, and citation files in a follow-up DOI-metadata release.

+## Support

+This project is independently developed without institutional sponsorship.
+Optional support for maintenance and documentation is described in [SUPPORT.md](SUPPORT.md).